wacii/ec/upcoming-releases/index.markdown

 **October 2019**

-"I will be a guest at GameHole Con in Wisconsin, October 31-November 3.
-More details coming soon."
+I will be a guest at GameHole Con in Wisconsin, October 31-November 3.
+More details coming soon.

 * * *